TonyPhan0505/SweetHome/README.md

 # SweetHome - Android app

 Sweethome is an android app for managing items that are in your possession or under your management.
-It is developed for anyone who wants to easily and effectively keep track of their possessions.
+It is developed for anyone who wants to easily and effectively keep track of their stuff.

 If you are a warehouse manager, this app will be a "sweet home" for your items.
 If you are a library manager, you can easily keep track of and update information about a book using this app.
 If you simply are looking for a solution to create a detailed inventory of your possessions at home, which can be helpful for insurance purposes in case of theft, fire, or other disasters, then this app will give you a peace of mind.